Turkey

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-In 2024, Turkey shows a high children per mother rate with a declining fertility trend and relatively young maternal age.
+In 2024, Turkey shows a notably high children per mother rate but low maternal age and modest fertility retention compared to European averages.

-- Societal Half-Life relatively short, ranking 11th in Europe
+- Rising lifetime childlessness rate, ranking 11th lowest in Europe

 Key fertility indicators — Turkey